vaishnavirk/SAPIENT-ASDE-JUNE-2021/classroom-demo/day-09/README.md

     -   Should add new picture path to existing product
     -   Should delete a picture (path) of an existing product
     -   Should all editing of product details
-    -   Should allow search of products by text (name/description, partial)
     -   Should allow search of products by range of price
 -   The application should have a nice homepage with navigational options for all the stories listed above